Experts in Corporate Branding and Goal Setting

-To best explain VistaComm’s corporate goal-setting services, a case study is the most appropriate.
+To best explain VistaComm’s corporate goal-setting services, a case study is the most appropriate approach.

 In March 2016, the members of two southwest Iowa cooperatives—United Farmers Mercantile Cooperative (UFMC) and Farmers Cooperative Company (FCC)—voted to join together and form United Farmers Cooperative (UFC), now headquartered in Afton, Iowa.